There are twelve types or species of “true” foxes in the genus Vulpes. In fact, foxes live all over the world except for Antarctica.

 Location: Southwest Asia, Israel, Arab Peninsula, and down into Egypt.

-Adaptation: Changes coat colors from winter to summer to be better camouflaged.
+Adaptation: The coats of Blanford’s Foxes change colors from winter to summer to be better camouflaged.
 Large ears help displace the heat.

 Diet: Does not hunt as much as other fox species and typically forages.
 It eats mainly fruits, seeds, and insects.

-Fun Facts: They have cat-like claws that are sharp and semi-retractable.
-An excellent jumper they have been recorded jumping 9.8 feet and can also climb cliffs.
+Fun Facts: The Blanford’s Fox has cat-like claws that are sharp and semi-retractable.
+An excellent jumper they have been recorded jumping 9.8 feet and can also climb cliffs (source).
 Instead of burrowing, they find dens among rock piles.

 Cape Fox (Vulpes chama)